 In days of yore when we had no better way of determining if mushrooms were related other than whether or not they looked like each other, mushrooms were simply named after their stature, so many of the mushrooms on this page were once named Omphalina.
 Since then all these new names have been created for the groups that are actually related to each other, but each stature type still has its "core genus" of mushrooms that have kept that name.
-Ironically, there is only one common Omphalina left!
+Ironically, there are no local, common Omphalina left!

 |If your mushroom is especially waxy and colourful, consider that it might be a waxy cap.|

 Arrhenia - these are mostly dark brown, but one is a beautiful blue-green.
 Other Arrhenias are oddly shaped and found on the oddballs page.
 Most easily confused with Myxomphalia on burnt ground and Omphaliaster with a farinaceous odor.
 The brown ones are usually hygrophanous.
 Except for the first two, very difficult to tell apart.
 In the Hygrophoroid clade.
 (See also Omphalina, below).

 A. rainierensis - (<2.5cm) on mossy ground with a pubescent stem.

 A. onisca - larger (<5cm) with a longer, smooth stem (>2 cm).

 Pseudoomphalina angelesiana (Neohygrophorus angelesianus) - somewhat waxy with a viscid cap.
 Not hygrophanous.
 In the spring near snow.
 Amyloid spores.
 Tricholomatoid clade. <2.5cm.